-(4) Pi-Hahiroth (or the mouth of Hahiroth): Father or 'Pere Abel' believes that it is the swamps of 'Jeneffeh', at the edge of the strait between the mountain and the Bitter Lake; located between 'Migdol' and the sea, opposite 'Baal Ziphon' (Exodus 14: 2, 9); We have already dealt with the symbolic interpretation of this name, and its lacation; According to the scholar Origen, 'The mouth of Hahiroth', means (the hard ascent or the barrenness); And it is located between 'Migdol',
+(4) Pi-Hahiroth (or the mouth of Hahiroth): Father or 'Pere Abel' believes that it is the swamps of 'Jeneffeh', at the edge of the strait between the mountain and the Bitter Lake8; located between 'Migdol' and the sea, opposite 'Baal Ziphon' (Exodus 14: 2, 9); We have already dealt with the symbolic interpretation of this name, and its lacation; According to the scholar Origen, 'The mouth of Hahiroth', means (the hard ascent or the barrenness); And it is located between 'Migdol', meaning (a tower), that refers to the necessity of counting its cost (see Luke 14: 28); And the sea, that refers to the continuous waves of temptations.
+As to being opposite 'Baal Ziphon'1, meaning (fast ascension), It means that man, entering into the wilderness, should expect the hard ascension or the barrenness, put before the eyes of his heart to count the cost, accept the incessant temptations, and hasten in strife without slothfulness in his spiritual life2.

-&lt;sup>2 Hastings, p 942.
+2 Hastings, p 942.

-&lt;sup>3 In Exod, hom.
+$^{^{3}}$ In Exod, hom.
 5: 2.